hansroh/skitai/README.rst

 dispatch_or_throw () returns result only if req.status_code == 2xx and req.status == 3, otherwise raise HTTP 5xx error.

-If you want to access to data directly,
+If you want to access to data for short hand,

 @app.route ("/search")
   def search (was, keyword = "Mozart"):